mujudev/vscode-learnxinyminutes/README.md

 - `LearnXinYMinutes: Open Cheatsheet (auto)`
     - Opens the default cheatsheet for the file type that is active.
+- `LearnXinYMinutes: Set File Association`
+    - Sets the file type association with a specific cheatsheet
 - Coming soon:
     - Command for manually opening cheatsheets
-    - Command for manually configuring a file type association

 ## Extension Settings

+- `LearnXinYMinutes: Custom File Associations`
+    - Key-value pairs that will override any file associations.
+    - (Recommended) Set new associations with the `LearnXinYMinutes: Set File Association` command
 - Coming soon:
-    - Configure auto focus when opening a cheatsheet
     - Configure whether the cheat sheet opens as side view, new tab, or new window.